rupor-github/win-gpg-agent/README.md

      --version      Show version information
 ```

-This is helper program along the lines of [npiperelay.exe](https://github.com/jstarks/npiperelay).
-Put it somewhere on devfs for interop to work its magic and combine with socat on WSL2 side and you could easily convert both Assuan and AF_UNIX sockets from windows end into proper sockets on WSL2 end.
+This is helper program along the lines of John Starks' [npiperelay.exe](https://github.com/jstarks/npiperelay).
+Put it somewhere on devfs for interop to work its magic and combine with socat on WSL2 side and you could easily convert both Windows Assuan and Windows AF_UNIX sockets into sockets on WSL2 Linux end.

 As an example (with proper path) following will translate Windows side Assuan socket:
 ```